micropython/micropython/windows/README.md

 ---------------------------

-The default build (MICROPY_USE_READLINE=1) uses extended Windows console functions and thus should be run using `wineconsole` tool.
+The default build (MICROPY_USE_READLINE=1) uses extended Windows console functions and thus should be ran using the `wineconsole` tool.
 Depending on the Wine build configuration, you may also want to select the curses backend which has the look&feel of a standard Unix console: